Cattaraugus County Department of Community Services

 Psychiatric Service and Medication Management

-Single Point of Accountability (SPOA) for Cattaraugus County
+Single Point of Access (SPOA) for Cattaraugus County

 Article 9.46 New York State Mental Hygiene Law (effective March 16, 2013)

 All mental health practicioners should be aware that Article 9.46 MHL involves reporting a name to a database for gun control purposes.
 9.46 MHL is a reporting statute only, it does not trigger any other action and will not help a mentally ill person receive emergency services.

 In the event of an emergency (imminent risk of harm to self or others), call 911 or follow your established procedures for urgent or emergent situations requiring immediate action.